AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/modal.md

           {/*
             Define the entry route to the modal.

+            For modals opened from Action Bar extensions.
+            Depending on the extension point, different parameters are passed to the modal.
-            For modals opened from Action Bar extensions, typically a :selection parameter is used to pass in the list of selected Content Fragments.
+            This example illustrates a modal for the AEM Content Fragment Console (list view), where typically a :selection parameter is used to pass in the list of selected Content Fragments.
-            Header Menu extensions do not use a selection parameter.
+            Where as Header Menu extensions do not use a selection parameter.
            */}
           <Route
-            exact path="content-fragment/:selection/my-modal"
+            exact path="aem-ui-extension/:selection/my-modal"
             element={<MyModal />}
           />

           {/* Define any other routes the modal may need */}
           <Route
-            exact path="content-fragment/my-modal"
+            exact path="aem-ui-extension/my-modal"
             element={<MyOtherModalView />}
           />